milkschen/matchall/tutorials/annotate.md

 ```

 You may also use other reference panels, such as the [GRCh38-based 1000 Genomes calls](https://www.internationalgenome.org/announcements/Variant-calls-from-1000-Genomes-Project-data-on-the-GRCh38-reference-assemlby/), [gnomAD](https://gnomad.broadinstitute.org/downloads), etc.
-We require a VCF format where allele frequency information is provided as an `AF` tag in the `INFO` field.

 We first concatenate cohort VCFs for each contig as a unified one.
 If you're cohort call set is already unified, you can skip this step: